MicrosoftDocs/windows-itpro-docs/windows/update/waas-configure-wufb.md

 >[!IMPORTANT]
 >This policy does not apply to Windows 10 Mobile Enterprise.
 >
 >Prior to Windows 10, version 1703, feature updates could be paused by up to 60 days.
-This number has be changed to 35, similar to the number of days for quality updates.
+This number has been changed to 35, similar to the number of days for quality updates.

 **Pause Feature Updates policies**